danStich/anadrofish/README.md

 ### Running one scenario for one river many times in parallel
 This example uses alewife in the Sebasticook River, ME, USA [Wipplehauser 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/tafs.10292) to understand baseline population predictions following the removal of Edwards Dam in 1999, removal of Fort Halifax Dam in 2008, and installation of a fish lift at the next dam in the Sebasticook River.
 Approximately 1-6 million spawning alewife have passed upstream of Benton Falls annually since then.

+In this example, we return output from `sim_pop()` using `years = "all"` to also demonstrate the number of years needed for a stable population estimate under this scenario.
+If we wanted to model changes over time, we would run different scenarios for each year and return only the final year of simulations using `years = "last"`.

 The data set is in the `inst/data` folder on the GitHub repo but is ignored during R package install.

 ```r